Is nitrate free bacon actually better for you?

 • Limit frequency and portion size.
 Many cancer prevention groups suggest keeping processed meat to “occasional” status, such as a few times per month instead of several times per week.[7]

 • Read labels carefully.
-“Uncured” or “nitrate free bacon” usually means no synthetic sodium nitrite was added, but the ingredient list often includes celery powder, celery juice, or sea salt, which still provide nitrates.
+“Uncured” or “nitrate free bacon” usually means no added synthetic sodium nitrite.
+The ingredient list often includes celery powder or celery juice plus a bacterial culture, which generates nitrite during processing.
+Salt may still be included for flavor and preservation.

 • Cook low and slow, not scorched.
 Use medium heat, flip often, and stop before the bacon gets very dark or charred to reduce nitrosamine formation.[4]